East Africa at the Cricket World Cup

 The East Africa cricket team was a cricket team representing Kenya, Uganda, Tanzania and Zambia.
-Their first game was against a South African Non-European team in 1958, and they appeared in the 1975 World Cup.
+Their first game was against a South African, Non-European side in 1958, and they appeared in the 1975 World Cup.
 East Africa was an Associate Member of the ICC from 1966 to 1989, after which its place was taken by East and Central Africa.